volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 During the execution process, we have two Lexical Environment: local and global.

-The local one has a reference to the global via **outer** field.
+The local one has a reference to the global one via the **outer** field.

-When the code tries to access the **hello** variable, the local Lexical Environment is searched first, then the outer one, and so on, until we reach the global Lexical Environment.
+When the code tries to access the **hello** variable, the local Lexical Environment is searched first, then the outer one, and so on until we reach the global Lexical Environment.

-If a variable is not found anywhere, that’s an error in strict mode (without use strict, an assignment to a non-existing variable creates a new global variable, preserving the backward compatibility).
+If a variable is not found anywhere, this is a strict mode error (without **use strict**, an assignment to a non-existent variable will create a new global variable, preserving backward compatibility).

 #### The Closure Example